biocore/qiime/doc/scripts/filter_by_metadata.rst

 	**[OPTIONAL]**

 	-o, `-`-otu_outfile
-		name of otu output file, default is otu_filename.filtered.xls -p, `-`-map_outfile
+		Name of otu output file, default is otu_filename.filtered.xls -p, `-`-map_outfile
-		name of map output file, default is map_filename.filtered.xls -n, `-`-num_seqs_per_otu
+		Name of map output file, default is map_filename.filtered.xls -n, `-`-num_seqs_per_otu
-		minimum counts across samples to keep OTU, default is only to keep OTUs that are present in the samples.
+		Minimum counts across samples to keep OTU, default is only to keep OTUs that are present in the samples.

 **Output:**